Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 Stock levels are updated in Vendure on

 1. Full sync via the Admin UI
-2. On incoming webhook from Picqer
+2. Or, on trigger of the GET endpoint `/picqer/pull-stock-levels/<channeltoken>`.
-3. Or, on trigger of the GET endpoint `/picqer/pull-stock-levels/<channeltoken>`.
+3. On incoming webhook from Picqer.
+Before incoming webhooks work, you need a full sync or pull-stock-levels sync, so that stock locations are created in Vendure based on the Picqer Warehouses

 This plugin will mirror the stock locations from Picqer.
 Non-Picqer stock locations will automatically be deleted by the plugin, to keep stock in sync with Picqer.
 Vendure's internal allocated stock will be ignored, because this is handled by Picqer.